Skip to main content

 Here's a cartoon created by The Cocky Rocky on Facebook.
 The recent candidates for senator include Philip Salvador, a former boyfriend of Kristine Bernadette "Kris" C. Aquino, and father of her firstborn Joshua Aquino.
 Another is Willie Revillame.
 Both are former actors.
 I'll state it that I didn't vote for Senator Robin Padilla.
 However, if we look at Padilla, he's making some sense over the more educated people.
 Yes, the Constitution is the problem.
 I believe Padilla is risking not winning when he addressed the need for better leaders.
 Padilla's critics need to realize that the same constitution that they defend allowed the wins of actors and athletes who entered the legislative.
 Salvador and Revillame's careers may no longer be that feasible, then why not enter politics right?
 The same might be said as to why several celebrities enter politics.
 They'd win anyway because the whole system is based on pasikatan or popularity in English.
 If the candidate is popular, they will win.
 It doesn't matter how credible the other side is--they're still destined to lose.

-I'd like to quote from Alex Magno's article from The Philippine Star.
+I'd like to quote Alex Magno's article from The Philippine Star.
 I ran into someone on Facebook who said Mahathir doesn't know "sh*t".
-However, Mahathir has been prime minister of another model nation, Malaysia.
+However, Mahathir has been the prime minister of another model nation, Malaysia.
 Mahathir would also know what's best for the development of the Bangsamoro region.
 Now, I'd like to share an excerpt written by Magno:

 One keen observer of the sometimes bizarre conduct of our national affairs is former Malaysian prime minister Mahathir Mohamad.